Dooque/aoe2-de-in-game-rating-overlay/README.md

 1. Be able to change the text color, font and size from a configuration file.
 2. Be able to set a background with solid color from a configuration file.
-4. Show the text with the "self (blue) / ally (yellow) / enemy (red)" color mode.
+3. Show the text with the "self (blue) / ally (yellow) / enemy (red)" color mode.
-5. Make configurable the refresh time.
+4. Make configurable the refresh time.
+5. Select user using the menu.

 ## CHANGELOG

+### v0.2.1

+* Fixed an issue where the program crash if the server is not available.
+* Fixed an issue where the windows position change when switching between Minimize and Maximize.
+* Fixed an issue where the when clicking on "Refresh" button the data was not being updated until a new game was started.

 ### v0.2.0